diego64/creating-an-agenda-based-on-spreadsheets/README.md

 - Set a color for the event based on the status
 - Save the event in a specific category
 - Creates the event with the details and sends the email to the user responsible for the registered event
+- Reading and notification by email when there is an update in the spreadsheet
 ---

 ## 📖 Challenge